kyllew/kuisser/public/Domain 1 Questions.md

 		Other options are incorrect because:
 		- A: CSAT measures user satisfaction, not runtime efficiency
 		- B: Training time per epoch is a training metric, not operational efficiency
-		- D: Number of training instances relates to training capacity, not runtime performance Resource URL: https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality.html
+		- D: Model convergence rate relates to how quickly a model reaches optimal parameters during training, not to its performance in production environments
+		Resource URL:
+			https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality.html

 Q16
-A company is planning to build a support and contact center application.
-The application also will be able to gain insights from customer conversations.
-The company wants to analyze and extract key information from the audio of the customer calls.
-Which solution meets these requirements?
+A company is developing a customer service center application.
+The system needs to extract valuable insights from customer conversations.
+The company requires a solution to analyze audio recordings from customer calls and extract key information.
+Which AWS service best addresses these requirements?
 Options :
 A. Build a conversational chatbot by using Amazon Lex.
 B. Transcribe call recordings by using Amazon Transcribe.
-C. Extract information from call recordings by using Amazon Poly.
+C. Extract information from call recordings by using Amazon Textract.
 D. Create classification labels by using natural language processing Amazon Comprehend.

 Correct Answer :